-I took a little walk around Fenelon Falls.
+So I took a little walk around Fenelon Falls.
 Here’s a pic of the cabin built by a store and put in the store’s backyard.
-I’m fascinated with tiny houses because I simply must buy myself some land and have one where I can get away any time I want.
+I’m fascinated with tiny houses.
+I simply must buy myself some land and have one where I can get away any time I want!
 I like this design, though I’d have side and back windows and a loft window or skylight as that would be the sleeping area.
-I need less of a porch than this, so I might pull it out into an L shape, leaving the windows just as they are.
+I’d want less of a porch than this, so I’d pull it out into an L shape, leaving the windows just as they are.
 (I sense a topic for a winter blog post in the making!)

-Instead, since I’ve got a soft spot (in my head, like an over-ripe melon!) for animals, I took pictures of the one lonesome Muscovy duck, Mamma.
+But since you know I’ve got a soft spot for animals, I did take pictures of the one lonesome Muscovy duck, Mamma.
 Mamma used to look over the chickens – and, at 9 years old, if she survives over the winter, she’ll do so again in the spring.
-She apparently likes to kick the hens off the eggs (though I wonder, with broody hens, if they’ll give up easily) and hatch and look after the chicks.
+She apparently likes to kick the hens off the eggs (though I wonder, with broody hens, if they’ll give up easily) so she can hatch and look after the chicks.

 Meanwhile, over at Gamiing, a family of wild turkeys passes by the Discovery Shack and heads over into the farmer’s soybeans.
 The first pic is pretty good of the trailing adult, but you can also see the miniature young adult in the background by the fence.

 On my drive back to Quebec, I passed a farmer’s field in Martintown with its straw all rolled up and ready to take back to the farm, to use for bedding.
 It’s wrapped in a nylon net rather than bagged in a wrapper that protects hay from the elements and converts it to haylage or silage – meaning it’s partly fermented.